3 with South Florida ties among those killed in Mexico bus crash

 Shamis’ daughter discovered the news when they received a phone call from a relative who was on board the bus.

 “She’s in shock right now.
 She shut down, she doesn’t move from her seat.
-She’s literally in shock — completely shock,” said Haim Shababo, the husband of Shamis’ daughter.
+She’s literally in shock — completely shocked,” said Haim Shababo, the husband of Shamis’ daughter.

 Daniel’s father was also among those injured.